-Veneers can withstand normal biting and chewing pressure, but biting and twisting can compromise the bond.
+Dental veneers can withstand normal biting and chewing pressure, but biting and twisting can compromise the bond.
 Additionally, often times it is recommended that patients wear a night guard to protect their veneers.
 This is especially the case if the patient shows signs that he or she has a history of grinding.
 At Deer Park Dental, our dentists fabricate a bite guard called an SRA (superior repositioning appliance).
 This type of guard is more complex to make but it provides protection not only for the teeth but for the joint.
-It is often used for patients who grind or brux or patients who have jaw joint or TMJ/TMD problems.
+It is often used for patients who grind or patients who have jaw joint or TMJ/TMD problems.

-Veneers Before & After Photos
+Veneers Before & After Photo

 How Long Do Dental Veneers Last?

-Exactly how many years that veneers last will vary from patient to patient.
+The exact number of years that veneers last will vary from patient to patient.
 Factors affecting the longevity of veneers include how hard people are on their teeth, the type of bite that they have, how much enamel is available for bonding to, among others.
 Average life span for veneers is 7-15 years, but with good enamel bonding and protection from grinding forces with a bite guard, they may last even longer.